 The good news is that we have listened to users from the community and implemented a new feature in Docentric version 3.3.8, which enables you to upload and use custom fonts in your PDF documents generated by the Docentric rendering engine.

-In this article, we will explain what we did in the 3.3.8 version to improve using custom fonts with Docentric.
+In this article, we will explain the improvements we made in the version 3.3.8, using custom fonts with Docentric.

-Namely, up to 3.3.8 you could embed custom fonts in Docentric templates, which could increase your templates and output Word document size, or ask your developer to store the needed custom fonts as AOT resources.
+To be specific, up to version 3.3.8 you could embed custom fonts in Docentric templates, which could increase your templates and output Word document size, or ask your developer to store the needed custom fonts as AOT resources.
 This means that deployment was needed to get custom fonts working in your environment.
 From 3.3.8 on, you can upload custom fonts directly from within D365FO and use them instantly, e.g. in production.

 How to use Font Management